Paul Bassett Shibuya hikarie ShinQs toyoko norengai ten

 How far ahead should I book Paul Bassett Shibuya hikarie ShinQs toyoko norengai ten?

 Reservations are unavailable.
-Walk-ins only, and the 37-seat counter fills during lunch and afternoon peaks.
+Walk-ins only, the 37-seat counter fills during lunch and afternoon peaks.
 Weekday mornings or late afternoons offer the shortest wait, while weekends can mean 10–15 minutes for a seat.

 What should I order at Paul Bassett Shibuya hikarie ShinQs toyoko norengai ten?